peeringdb/docs/docs/index.md

 * Please log bugs and feature requests at [GitHub](https://github.com/peeringdb/peeringdb/issues).

 * Questions, comments and everything else should go to <support@peeringdb.com>.

+## Historical data

+* The PeeringDB 1.0 MySQL interface is gone.
+The last available MySQL dump is archived at <https://www.peeringdb.com/v1/final_export.sql>.
+* MySQL dumps from July, 29 2010 to March 14, 2016 are archived by CAIDA at <http://data.caida.org/datasets/peeringdb-v1/>.

 ## How you can help